hapax/hapax.github.io/assets/bhqc.md

 In 1975, Stephen Hawking made the most important calculation of his life.
-Hawking didn't think about black holes in terms of information storage, he thought in terms of entropy, a concept from thermodynamics, the physics of hot objects, which captures something similar.
+Hawking didn't think about black holes in terms of information storage, he thought in terms of entropy, a related concept from thermodynamics, the physics of hot objects.

 <!-- ##### Introduction